 Causes of frequent urination in men

-The most frequent cause is the lower urinary tract obstruction like prostate enlargement, bladder neck obstruction, and acute and chronic prostatitis.
+The most frequent cause is lower urinary tract obstruction like prostate enlargement, bladder neck obstruction, and acute and chronic prostatitis.

 Causes in women